“I attach deep meaning to the appearance of the Robin in my life.

 by Christiaan Diedericks, fellow artist, printer, educator and consultant

-Majoring in painting in her final year at the University of the North West in South Africa towards her BA(FA) degree, the artist predominantly created exquisite, complex, large scale oil paintings on canvas.
-Currently, Krüger’’s creative work mainly investigates social injustice and/or mental health and puts the vulnerability of the human psyche and -condition under a critical spotlight.
+Majoring in painting in her final year at the University of the North West in South Africa towards her BA(FA) degree, the artist predominantly created exquisite, complex, large-scale oil paintings on canvas.
+Currently, Krüger’’s creative work mainly investigates social injustice and/or mental health and puts the vulnerability of the human psyche and -the condition under a critical spotlight.
 In the light of the above, I am of the opinion that Lize is not merely an artist, she is also an activist.

-Krüger’s work ethic and professionalism as a prolific contemporary artist is commendable.
+Krüger’s work ethic and professionalism as a prolific contemporary artist are commendable.